Sophisticated Learning: A novel algorithm for active learning during model-based planning: Methods

+We now detail construction of the SL algorithm, which integrates SI with insights from active learning and Bayes-adaptive RL.
+Recall that SI incorporated the first two terms within the EFE decomposition shown in Section~\ref{subsec:SI} within its recursive tree search (i.e., driving state exploration and reward seeking, respectively), but it did not include the third (novelty) term, which serves to motivate parameter exploration.
+The SL algorithm was specifically constructed to build on SI by incorporating this additional feature, allowing the agent to engage in simulations of potential parameter updates.
+This specifically allows the agent to reason prospectively about how different future actions are expected to refine its model parameters - thereby improving its ability to learn in dynamic environments.

+SL unifies SI and Bayes-adaptive methods, leveraging their respective strengths.
+As shown below (Section~\ref{sec:results}), both SI and BARL show comparatively poor performance in scenarios requiring complex, adaptive learning.
+While SI has not been widely tested in such environments \citep{Friston2021}, it is well documented that BARL approaches to POMDPs are highly dependent on well-specified prior beliefs to facilitate effective learning \citep{Ross2007, Katt2018}.
+This limitation often constrains their applicability in highly uncertain, non-stationary settings, consistent with the results presented here.

+By propagating parameter updates within the recursive tree search itself, similar to Bayes-adaptive methods, SL enables an agent to anticipate how its beliefs will evolve over time, rather than treating them as static.
+This allows the agent to select actions not only for immediate goal optimization but also to maximize its future learning potential.
+In effect, SL empowers agents to perform counterfactual reasoning about their own epistemic progress, thereby making proactively self-improving decisions that accelerate model convergence and adaptability.

-To create the SL algorithm, the SI scheme was modified to include an update to concentration parameter counts after every time-step, as is the case with the Bayes-adaptive method.
-This allows SL to propagate beliefs about how parameters would change along its forward tree search.
-This is important, as it more adequately represents a simulation of how an actual real-time trajectory would unfold if the agent were to really take a particular set of actions and, in doing so, update its model parameters after every step.
-This simulation is based on the agent's prior belief over states and parameters, but such techniques have shown good convergence properties \citep{Ross2007}.
+In more detail, the SL algorithm updates concentration parameter counts after every simulated time step, in the same manner as in BARL.
+These updated concentration parameters are then propagated forward and used to construct (via normalization) the transition and/or likelihood functions, which are used in subsequent steps of recursive search.
+The SL algorithm can therefore consider how model parameters \textit{would} change along its forward tree search \textit{if} it were to take one action sequence versus another.
+This is important, as it more adequately represents a simulation of the way an actual real-time trajectory would unfold if the agent were to take a particular set of actions and, in doing so, update its model parameters after every real time step.
+Note that simulating how states and model parameters change in this way is necessarily based on the agent's prior beliefs over states and model parameters, which can result in incorrect and biased assumptions about the environment.
+However, such techniques have nonetheless shown good convergence properties \citep{Ross2007}.